kinow/kinoshita.eti.br/_posts/2018-08-12-use-of-logging-in-java-image-processing-libraries.md

 ---
-title: Use of Logging in Java Image Processing libraries
-time: '17:55:44'
-author: kinow
+date: 2018-08-12 17:55:44 +1300
+layout: post
 tags:
 - apache software foundation
 - java
 - apache commons
 - image processing
 - opensource
+title: Use of Logging in Java Image Processing libraries
 ---

 For [IMAGING-154](https://issues.apache.org/jira/browse/IMAGING-154) I was trying to think in a solution